Cupcake & Snowball

 This morning was a little different, perched on the bridges top guardrail at about mid span, sat a Bald Eagle.
 Keen to keeping an eye on his distance to the water below pilot Bob hadn’t yet spotted the bird, but his passenger Cupcake had.
 The closer they got the more agitated the passenger in front became.
 Cupcake had never scored an Eagle; various varieties of chickens and geese but never an Eagle.
 He hadn’t been this close to one ever.
 It soon became obvious to pilot Bob something untidy happened up in the front seat.
 Just as they were about to pass under the bridge the Eagle took to flight, plummeting in a near vertical dive for the water’s surface.
 And, likewise, so did Cupcake.
 The dog had wiggled and twisted himself free of the harness and took to the air in pursuit of the bird.
 It was a short free fall to the water as pilot Bob watched in disbelief.
 Cupcake, his teeth gnashing at the air, nose-dived after his prey.
 After a brief splash onto the surface, the big bird pulled up fast with a fish gripped in its talons, just as Cupcake plunged into the water not far behind.
 The Eagle, accompanied with dinner, flew west.
 Cupcake, after surfacing, swam ashore to continue his chase.

-Pilot Bob circled back; the last he saw, Cupcake he was still in quest of the Eagle who appeared headed for the border.
+Pilot Bob circled back and the last he saw, Cupcake was still in quest of the Eagle who appeared headed for the border.
 The Canadian Eskimo dog never returned to Poverty Flats or Montana.
-He cared nothing about riding in airplanes either; it was unnatural.
+He cared nothing about riding in airplanes; it was unnatural.

 Cupcake, having wandered into Montana by accident, found an array of scents and flavors there he had never experienced.
 It was a wonderland.
 It was a cafeteria.
 It was a buffet.
 It was a place where animals mixed and mingled without want or need.
 It was Neverland.